anushka23g/Complete-Placement-Preparation/README.md

 Always talk through your solution, explain any trade-offs you are making between time and memory and ask any questions you need to clarify the question.
 It is worthwhile to talk about your initial thoughts to a question, though a brute force solution will be received less well than taking time to compose a more efficient solution.

- ##  The sequence for studying Data Structures and Algorithms should be as follows:
+ :trophy: #  The sequence for studying Data Structures and Algorithms should be as follows:

 1️⃣  Arrays & Matrix \
 2️⃣  String\